MODEL TIPS AND PROCEDURES

 THE MOST IMPORTANT ELEMENT TO YOUR SUCCESS

-Establishing honest and open communication between you and the BOOK MGMT team is the most important factor in having a successful career.
-We truly believe the foundation of BOOK MGMT's success has been built upon this essential mutual understanding.
+Establishing honest and open communication between you and the Book Management team is the most important factor in having a successful career.
+We truly believe the foundation of Book Management's success has been built upon this essential mutual understanding.
 Communication is an essential element in creating a fluid working relationship that leads to exciting and rewarding outcomes.

 There are rare instances when you may go to a major market and be set up and work overnight, this is very RARE.
 Be prepared to gain a lot of patience, whether that be waiting to do your first shoot, or have more in your book to get you placed, or in a model apartment waiting for your casting sheet.